Committees

 We ranked the nominees based on their average scores.
 After scoring, the selection committee met via Zoom to discuss the research achievements and impacts of the top two nominees.
 The final selection was made by anonymous votes.
 One mechanism was designed in advance and used to ensure rational votes (not to be pursued by an eloquent committee member).
 The selection committee members were allowed to have more than 24 hours to process the information from the Zoom meeting before casting their anonymous votes

-* Committee chair forwards a decision directly to the APS and waits for APS approval.
+Committee chair forwards a decision directly to the APS and waits for APS approval.
 The committee chair sends the report and informs the decision to the Unit Chair as a courtesy.
 The decision is not to be shared with anyone else, including awardee.
 It is easy to forget this, so the committee chair firmly instructs the committee.

 Community Engagement Committee

-For 2022-2023, the community engagement committee undertook two main tasks.
-Member Sarah Marzen revived the DBIO Newsletter and has done an excellent job at providing ~quarterly newsletters to the DBIO community, which summarize DBIO-sponsored events and promote APS-related opportunities such as awards, publications, etc. We also continued to organize and host approximately monthly online events throughout the year.
+For 2023-2024, the community engagement committee undertook two main tasks.
+Member Sarah Marzen continued to provide ~quarterly newsletters to the DBIO community, which summarize DBIO-sponsored events and promote APS-related opportunities such as awards, publications, etc. She was assisted in newsletter preparation by Orrin Shindell and Alice Pyne.
+We also continued to organize and host approximately monthly online events throughout the year.
+The following is the operating procedure that was followed, which should be re-evaluated annually to see if this process best serves the ongoing needs of our diverse DBIO community.

-The engagement committee met in April 2022 and planned a series of monthly events during the year.
+The engagement committee met in April 2023 and planned a series of monthly events during the year.
 Members each volunteered to lead one event in an area of interest to them.
 This helped to distribute the workload!
-The working spreadsheet is accessible here: https://docs.google.com/spreadsheets/d/1u4Xvyw6KJWxRUHESjVH8yDM1Cjd3aZSDn_3bGNNtlUE/edit#gid=0.
+The working spreadsheet is accessible here: https://docs.google.com/spreadsheets/d/1WcGgOVZTUjMSdAj_7jUZgDJxlO3xkBjpAueslWqukMU/edit#gid=0.
 When finalized, information about events was posted to the APS DBIO page, here: https://engage.aps.org/dbio/resources/workshops-networking

 For each event, the following operating procedure was followed: